Introduction/Executive Summary

 Work will continue within the City Deal Regional Group for a Community Wish List approach to widen opportunities and potential benefits.

-Include a statement on the Council’s general policy on consulting and engaging with those affected by its procurements.
+Consulting and engaging with those affected by its procurements

 The Council engages with both internal and external stakeholders.